what it means

 The crash was devastating and left me paralyzed from the shoulders down.
 I never wanted to be rich or famous; my dream had always been to a be teacher and one day become a mom.

 You go through a grieving process, but today I am thriving and I am still determined to be a mom.

 It was two days before Christmas.
 We had just finished lunch when John decided to go out and check the mail.
 I was doing the dishes when I heard someone crying for help.
-I ran outside and found my husband crumpled and bleeding in a snowbank.
+I ran outside and found my husband in a snowbank.

 John died that night at the hospital from his injuries.
-Later police told me the person who struck him had been texting and driving.
+Police told me the person who struck him had been texting and driving.

 It took a long time to forgive but today I have found a new way to be happy and look forward to the future.

 Between the two of us, we have five kids.
 We are mothers, warriors and friends.
 A core value is that we support one another and share our REAL - NON-PERFECT stories.